ripple/opensource.ripple.com/docs/xls-96-confidential-transfers/concepts/confidential-transfers.md

 - **Convert back to public:** The [ConfidentialMPTConvertBack transaction][] converts confidential tokens back to public form, making the amount visible on the ledger again.

 {% admonition type="info" name="Note" %}
 Confidential transactions are larger and more computationally expensive than standard MPT transactions due to the inclusion of encrypted ciphertexts and ZKPs.
+However, they currently **don't** incur a higher transaction fee.
 {% /admonition %}

 ## Amendment Status